 Soliciting a minor to engage in sexual activity in Ft.
 Walton Beach is a felony.
 The expansion of the internet and social media has thrust this particular charge to the forefront of sexual offenses against children.
 More and more people are being arrested in Florida for solicitation of a child because of the popularity of television shows, such as “To Catch A Predator.”
 These shows depict law enforcement posing as a child on the internet to lure someone into requesting sexual favors.

-If you or a loved one has been accused of using the internet, social media, Craigslist, or chat rooms to approach a minor, you need experienced Fort Walton Beach soliciting a child for sex using a computer attorneys on your side immediately.
+If you or a loved one has been accused of using the internet, social media, Craigslist, or chat rooms to approach a minor, you need an attorney experienced in Fort Walton Beach cases for soliciting a child for sex using a computer on your side immediately.

 Do not Talk to Law Enforcement if you are being investigated for Solicitation of a Minor in Ft.
 Walton Beach